 With TRIXAL, he competed in many different formats, including: Sprint, Olympic Distance, 70.3 and full Ironman’s.
 In 2005 he represented Mexico in the World Championships in Hawaii as an age grouper and has completed two full Ironmans; one in Tempe Arizona in 2011 and the other in Cozumel in 2012.

 He completed a Bachelor of Science in Sports, Specializing in Track and Field in 2010 and graduated top of his class.
 He is a certified level 2 Triathlon coach by the Mexican Triathlon Federation (ITU accredited) and is currently completing level 3, which focuses more on elite performance.
-Luis is a Certified NCCP Community Triathlon Coach.
+Luis is also a NCCP competition development certified Triathlon coach.
 He attended the ITU Science and Triathlon World Conference in Edmonton in December of 2017.
 Luis enjoys being a lifelong learner and is currently taking NCCP multisport modules that will enhance his coaching abilities.

 Luis brings us twelve years of coaching experience.
 This includes coaching extracurricular classes (track and field, basketball, volleyball, swimming, soccer), 10 years as a spin instructor, his own running team and his own Triathlon team.
 Luis has 6 years of experience as a physical education teacher where 3 of those years were in an Alberta Accredited International School.
 In 2018, Luis was the one of the coaches for a group of athletes at the Alberta Summer Games in Grande Prairie and also took a group of athletes to the Super League Triathlon in Penticton, B.C.